eagle034/eagle034.github.io/_pages/about.md

 I am currently focusing on **Development of a parallel processing based Synthetic Aperture Radar(SAR) Electro-Magnetic(EM) antenna data simulator to simulate generic 3D scenes**.

-I have always been a team player and like working with a different group of people.
-I enjoy being a leader.
-I am passionate about developing advanced technology solutions in an affordable way to help humanity as well as the industry.